Reading Time: 7 minutes

 You have options available to charge your electric vehicle’s battery when you are at home.
 The first is by means of a trickle charge that utilizes your household AC, and another is by means of an installed wallbox.
 You can also purchase a stand alone charging unit (allows for the charging of multiple EVs at the same time).

-What are the key differences between trickle charging and using a wallbox or stand alone unit?
+What are the key differences between trickle charging and using a wallbox or stand alone unit to charge an electric car?

 - A standard pronged 220V plug is plugged directly into the charging socket on your EV